delgebaly/DH150-DanyaElgebaly/README.md

 Evaluation:
 - _Severity Rating: 2_
 - The homepage of UCLA Library aligns well with the UCLA brand, particularly using the logo and school colors.
 However, the information presented on the homepage is very cluttered and does not possess aesthetic and minimalist design.
-Information is categorized into little boxes, which makes information more readable, but also overloads the page with too much.
-As a result, potentially re-visiting the design of this homepage could allow for a re-organization of information that could help improve the layout and simplify the aesthetic of the design.
+Information is categorized into little boxes, which makes information more readable, but also overloads the page.
+As a result, potentially re-visiting the design of this homepage could allow for a re-organization of information that could improve the layout and simplify the aesthetic of the design.

 ![Library Homepage](Lib-HomePage.png)